Upsilon-Lab/renewable-energy/git_notes.md

     git add file.txt or git add --all       ; add files you want to commit

     git commit -m "commit name subject"

+    git pull upstream    ; checks for differences before pushing ; if there are differences use the merge section to update

+    git reset HEAD          ; if you dont want to push commits, reset clears it

     git push or git push origin
 ### checking and changing origin and upstream
     git remote -v